-The Department of Commerce’s Internet Policy Task Force will host a public meeting on Consumer Messaging in Connection with Online Transactions Involving Copyrighted Works on April 18, 2017, at the U.S. Patent and Trademark Office’s headquarters in Alexandria, Virginia.
-The meeting will be webcast, and members of the public will have opportunities to participate.
+On April 18, 2017, the Department of Commerce’s Internet Policy Task Force hosted a public meeting on Consumer Messaging in Connection with Online Transactions Involving Copyrighted Works at the U.S. Patent and Trademark Office’s headquarters in Alexandria, Virginia.
+The meeting was webcast, and members of the public were given opportunities to participate.

-The meeting will focus on identifying what copyright-related terms and conditions are important to communicate to consumers in the online environment.
+The meeting focused on identifying what copyright-related terms and conditions are important to communicate to consumers in the online environment.
 Some examples of possible terms include: ownership (i.e., whether ownership is transferred); use restrictions (e.g., restrictions on copying, limits to a certain number of viewings); and/or transfer conditions (e.g., restrictions on resale).
-Moreover, the meeting will address alternatives to the “buy” button for transactions that are not sales, as well as possible best practices to inform consumers about the relevant terms relating to intellectual property rights.
-The goal is to explore issues and facilitate a discussion, and to determine in what ways government can be of assistance.
+Moreover, the meeting addressed alternatives to the “buy” button for transactions that are not sales, as well as possible best practices to inform consumers about the relevant terms relating to intellectual property rights.
+The goal of the meeting was to explore issues and facilitate a discussion, and to determine in what ways government can be of assistance.

 Federal Register Notice:

 Additional details about the meeting are in a Federal Register Notice, which was published on March 21, 2017.

 Speaker biographies are available here.